MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 #### SMTP Guidance

-For SMTP, in your OAuth 2.0 tenant authorization request, the `scope` query parameter should be `https://outlook.office365.com/.default` only for SMTP.
-The following is an example of the OAuth 2.0 authorization request URL for SMTP:
+In your OAuth 2.0 tenant authorization request, the `scope` query parameter should be `https://outlook.office365.com/.default` only for SMTP.
+The following is an example of the OAuth 2.0 authorization request URL:

 ```text
 https://login.microsoftonline.com/{tenant}/v2.0/adminconsent?client_id=<CLIENT_ID>&redirect_uri=<REDIRECT_URI>&scope=https://outlook.office365.com/.default